mghlcs/learning-locker-s2i/README.md

 ## Storage

-There are three PVCs included. `app-storage` is used by the UI, API and workers. `xapi-storage` is used by the xAPI service. `mongo-storage` is used to persist MongoDB's data.
-You may wish to tweak the amounts for each PV.
+There are three PVCs included. `app-storage` is used by the UI, API and workers. `xapi-storage` is used by the xAPI service. `mongodb-storage` is used to persist MongoDB's data. `mongodb-backup-storage` is dedicated to archives of the DB and is also mounted in the DB pods so you can grab the backups there.

 TODO: Ask for some guidance from community on default sizes for these PVCs.